 Secondly, with multiple products and various features, your sales, marketing, and customer service departments have a tremendous amount of data to keep track of.

-But if you have sell sheets available to support them, it would mean fewer calls to research & development, fewer lost sales, and fewer unhappy customers.
+But if you have sales sheets available to support them, it would mean fewer calls to research & development, fewer lost sales, and fewer unhappy customers.
 It is a win-win situation.

-Here’s how to really maximize the impact of your sell sheet, and ensure that it stands out from the rest.
+Here’s how to really maximize the impact of your sales sheet, and ensure that it stands out from the rest.

-Before moving ahead with the sell sheet, try to answer these questions:
+Before moving ahead with the sales sheet, try to answer these questions:

 What is your most important goal?
 Second most important?
 Third?

 Don’t say “selling more products.”
 It is too vague.

 Ask yourself: Do you want to use the sales sheet as promotional material to give out to your current and prospective clients, in the hopes that they will give you new business?

 Do you want to impress your colleagues and customers with a stunning sales sheet and media kit?